-Modern Slavery Statement for the Financial Year Ending 30 June 2021
+Modern Slavery Statement for the Financial Year Ending 30 June 2023

-For more than 70 years, Automatic Data Processing, Inc. (ADP), a multinational corporation through its many subsidiary entities1, has served as a trusted human resources, payroll and benefits partner to employers around the world.
+For nearly 75 years, Automatic Data Processing, Inc. (ADP), a multinational corporation through its many subsidiary entities1, has served as a trusted human resources, payroll and benefits partner to employers around the world.
 Our mission is to provide insightful solutions that drive value and success for our clients by allowing them to focus on their business.

-Today, we serve more than 920,000 clients, ranging from small, start-up businesses with a handful of employees to large, multinational companies with tens of thousands of employees spanning the globe.
-From our humble beginnings as a local New Jersey business in 1949, we have expanded to become one of the world's largest global business-to-business outsourcers with 56,000 associates.
+Today, we serve more than one million clients, ranging from small, start-up businesses with a handful of employees to large, multinational companies with tens of thousands of employees spanning the globe.
+From our humble beginnings as a local New Jersey business in 1949, we have expanded to become one of the world's largest global business-to-business outsourcers with a global team of approximately 60,000 associates.